"Hey, Rocky, watch me

 Bullwinkle is a 2000 comedy film produced by Universal Pictures,

 based on the television cartoon The Rocky and Bullwinkle Show by Jay

 Ward.
 The animated characters Rocky and Bullwinkle shared the screen

 with live actors portraying Fearless Leader played by Robert De Niro

 (yes, that Robert De Niro.
-De Niro
+De Niro was also one of the producers),

-Badenov, Rene Russo was Natasha Fatale, and Piper Perabo who played a new character, FBI agent Karen
+Fatale, and Piper Perabo who played a new character, FBI agent Karen

 Sympathy (Perabo would later go on to work for the CIA in Showcase's

 This film is also notable